-Ground Floor: Entrance Hallway, Living Room, open plan Dining Kitchen and Shower Room with wc.
+Ground Floor - Entrance porch open to Entrance hallway, Living Room, Dining Room with Kitchen off and Shower room with wc.

-First Floor: Hallway Landing with en-suite Cloakroom off, Bedroom 2 and Family Bathroom with wc.
+First Floor - Hallway Landing, 3 Bedrooms and Family Bathroom with wc.

-5.0 SERVICES (SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central Hea entral Heating: Gas fired system to radiators 6.0 OUTBUILDI OUTBUILDINGS Garage: Detached single timber garage.
+5.0 SERVICES ( SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: Mains Drainage: Mains Mains Central He Central Heating: Gas fired system to radiators.
+6.0 OUTBUILDINGS Garage: · Attached single car garage.
 Others: None.

-GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
 Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

-At the time of inspection, undertaken for Home Report purposes, the building's external fabric was seen to require a general ongoing programme of maintenance typical for a property of its age and type.
+At the time of inspection, undertaken for Home Report purposes, the building's external fabric appeared to have been adequately maintained for a property of its age and type having had the benefit of re-roofing approximately 18 months ago.